 Self-care is any activity that we do deliberately in order to take care of our mental, emotional, and physical health.
 Although it’s a simple concept in theory, it’s something we very often overlook.
 Good self-care is key to improved mood and reduced anxiety.
 It’s also key to a good relationship with oneself and others.

 Knowing what self-care is not might be even more important.
 It is not something that we force ourselves to do, or something we don’t enjoy doing.
 As Agnes Wainman explained, self-care is “something that refuels us, rather than takes from us.”
 Self-care isn’t a selfish act either.
 It is not only about considering our needs; it is rather about knowing what we need to do in order to take care of ourselves, being subsequently, able to take care of others as well.
 That is, if I don’t take enough care of myself, I won’t be in the place to give to my loved ones either.

-Specific Coping Skills to Use Over the Holidays
+Specific Coping Skills to Use for Staying Sober Over the Holidays

 If you’ve been in treatment for some time—or have been to a therapist even just once—you are probably well-versed in what some of your coping skills are.